htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 platforms.
 There is nothing hard-coded about any of this.
 What is shared and what should not shared is entirely configurable.

-Since the ``LOCAL_CONFIG_FILE`` macro can be an arbitrary list of files, an installation can even break up the global, platform-independent settings into separate files.
+Since the ``LOCAL_CONFIG_FILE`` :index:`LOCAL_CONFIG_FILE<single: LOCAL_CONFIG_FILE>` macro
+can be an arbitrary list of files, an installation can even break up the global, platform-independent settings into separate files.
 In fact, the global configuration file might only contain a definition for ``LOCAL_CONFIG_FILE``, and all other configuration variables would be placed in separate files.

 Different people may be given different permissions to change different HTCondor settings.
 For example, if a user is to be able to change